HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

 - Parameter: lid
    - Type: int
-   - Description: Listentry ID.
+   - Description: Listentry ID - momentIS.
+Stored as int(10) in the database

+- Parameter: isManual
+   - Type: bool
+   - Description: True if the call was triggered by the user, false when executed by the automatic timer.
+Only used for a console log line.
 Stored as int(10) in the database

 ## Calling Methods
 - POST